Administrative Law Judge Pay System

 An ALJ who is appointed and placed in level AL-3 must be paid at the minimum rate A, unless the ALJ is eligible for a higher rate because of prior service or superior qualifications.

-- An agency may offer an ALJ applicant with prior Federal service a rate higher than the minimum rate, up to the lowest rate of basic pay that equals or exceeds the applicant's highest previous Federal rate of basic pay, not to exceed the maximum rate F.*
+- An agency may offer an ALJ applicant with prior federal service a rate higher than the minimum rate, up to the lowest rate of basic pay that equals or exceeds the applicant's highest previous federal rate of basic pay, not to exceed the maximum rate F.*

 Administrative law judge positions placed at AL-2 or AL-1 are paid at the established rates for those levels.